Z3Prover/z3prover.github.io/slides/guest-lectures-wien-2025/projects.md

 So we can solve quantified formulas over finite sets in many cases.
 Can you establish quantifier elimination or satisfiabilty modulo quantifiers directly (and for additional operators)?

+There is quantifier solving for Arrays in Z3.
+It is documented in an FMCAD paper with Arie Gurfinkel et al.
+Use this as a starting point.

+## Experimental benchmarking

+* Curate and collect benchmarks for finite set SMT problems.
+* Set up evaluation framework and benchmark.